-Taco Bell, known for its outrageous, social media-worthy menu introductions (see: Naked Chicken Chalupa, Cool Ranch Doritos Locos Tacos) released a new stunt food on May 11 nationwide — Naked Chicken Chips.
+Taco Bell, known for its outrageous, social media-worthy menu introductions (see: Naked Chicken Chalupa, Cool Ranch Doritos Locos Tacos) released a new stunt food on May 11 nationwide: Naked Chicken Chips.

-That’s right, like peanut butter and jelly or milk and cookies, Taco Bell made food pairing magic when they combined chicken nuggets with nacho chips to create the Naked Chicken Chips, basically chicken nuggets shaped like triangle tortilla chips and thin enough to dip into T-Bell’s signature nacho cheese sauce.
+That's right, like peanut butter and jelly or milk and cookies, Taco Bell made food pairing magic when they combined chicken nuggets with nacho chips to create the Naked Chicken Chips, which are basically chicken nuggets shaped like triangle tortilla chips and thin enough to dip into T-Bell's signature nacho cheese sauce.

 Similar to the previous-released Naked Chicken Chalupa, where the chicken served as the outer taco shell with lettuce, tomato, and cheese as the taco filling, the chicken chips are seasoned with "bold Mexican spices" (according to the press release).
 They're served with a tub of nacho cheese sauce, putting a unique spin on the classic chips and cheese combo.

-Intrigued by how the fast food chain could pull off this new menu offering, I along with some other Eat This, Not That! staffers got my hands on the limited-edition chicken chips the day of the release.
+Intrigued by how the fast-food chain could pull off this new menu offering, I along with some other Eat This, Not That! staffers got my hands on the limited-edition chicken chips the day of the release.
 And they are… interesting.

 They're Thinner Than Nuggets